 The Nursing Licensure Compact (NLC) is an agreement between states that allows nurses to hold one valid nursing license that works in numerous states.

-Over the years, the compact license, now referred to as the eNLC (Enhanced Nursing Licensure Compact), has evolved to include 28 states and an additional 4 are currently pending legislation.
+Over the years, the compact license, now referred to as the eNLC (Enhanced Nursing Licensure Compact), has evolved to include 31 states and an additional 4 are currently pending legislation.
+Indiana will join the eNLC in January 2020 and Alabama is waiting for their inclusion date.
 The inclusion of additional states into the eNLC makes it easier for travel nurses when applying for positions and nurses living near a state border.

 Originally developed and implemented in 2000, the compact nursing license was developed to assist nurses in reducing the cost and time to obtain licensure.
 During a time of severe nursing shortage, twenty states, with assistance from the National Council of State Boards of Nursing (NCSBN), created a multi-state license.
 This license would allow nurses to have one license that worked for multiple states.

 This license was seen as ideal for travel nurses and those that worked in several neighboring states.
 Nurses could move more freely from job to job.